The Reading Paradox

 One of the most effective reading strategies is also one of the simplest: listen to a discussion of a book before you read it, then return to parts of it after.

 On narrlit, this is something listeners do naturally.
-A 30-minute book conversation before or after reading isn't extra time — it's a multiplier on the time you've already invested.
+A 30-minute podcast episode before or after reading isn't extra time.
+It's a multiplier on the time you've already invested.

 Stop Treating Every Book the Same